-OSU everyone, the unity of 3 major Kyokushin groups come together once again to bring the biggest knockdown event in Victoria for 2022.
-ShinKyokushin Shihan Peter Volke, Kyokushin Karate Union Australia Shihan George Kolovos, and Kyokushin Kai-Kan Shihan Steve Hardy will be hosting this years’ Victorian Kyokushin Karate championships.
+OSU everyone, the unity of 2 major Kyokushin groups come together once again to bring the biggest knockdown event in Victoria for 2024.
+ShinKyokushin Shihan Peter Volke, Kyokushin Karate Union Australia Shihan George Kolovos.

-Some of the greatest local and international knockdown fighters are expected to compete.
+Local and international knockdown fighters are expected to compete.
 The speed, technique, and determination of all the competitors will make this a not to be missed event.
-This will one of the most amazing opportunities to test all your skills and abilities against some of the best in Australia and from around the world.
+This will be one of the most amazing opportunities to test all your skills and abilities against some of the best in Australia and from around the world.

-This year the championships are being held at the Wendouree Sports and Events Center.
-The event is on Sunday, May 29th.
+This year the championships are being held at the St Andrews Catholic Primary School, Werribee.
+The event is on Sunday, March 17th.
 The day will start at 9 am with kata competitions followed by light and padded U16’s contact divisions.
 Then at 1:00 pm, the main event Knockdown full contact karate will commence.

 Shihan George Kolovos

 CODE OF CONDUCT

 - Parents please remember that children participate in martial art competition, for their enjoyment.
 Encourage this!

 - Parents encourage your children to participate in sport and competition, and encourage them to have fun.

 - Focus on the child's efforts and performance rather than on winning or losing in competition